State of Colorado Residency Qualifications

 Petitioning for In-State Tuition Classification

-The specific requirements for establishing residency for tuition classification purposes are prescribed by State law (Colorado Revised Statutes, Title 23, Article 7).
+The specific requirements for establishing residency for tuition classification purposes are prescribed by state law (Colorado Revised Statutes, Title 23, Article 7).
 Because Colorado residency status is governed solely by Colorado law, the fact that a student might not qualify for in-state status in any other state does not guarantee in-state status in Colorado.
 The Tuition Classification statute places the burden of proof on the student to provide clear and convincing evidence of eligibility for residency.
 The final decision regarding tuition status rests with the Residency Appeals Committee of Colorado School of Mines.
 A student who willfully gives wrong information to evade payment of nonresident tuition shall be subject to serious disciplinary action.

 There are three components to determining residency eligibility: